afjalopu/Health-Care/README.md

+## Warning
-## Warning: This Project Might Take Much Time(4-5 Minutes) For Loading HomePage "Images", So Its Requested to Give Enough Time For Loading the Project's Images.
+- This Project Might Take Much Time(4-5 Minutes) For Loading HomePage "Images", So Its Requested to Give Enough Time For Loading the Project's Images.

 ## HealthCare
 - Your Health,Our First Priority